jakearchibald/byte-storage/README.md

 The aim is to provide a low-level disk-backed storage system.

-A measure of success would be being able to use this API to create a custom disk-backed data store, such as sqllite.
+A measure of success would be being able to use this API to create a custom disk-backed data store, such as sqlite.

 ## API